voctory/speed-wordle/README.md

 - As a user, I want to be able to see if a letter is placed correctly, is mispositioned, or if it is not in a word.
 - As a user, I want to be able to solve the puzzle quickly and use a timer to see how well I did.
 - As a user, I want to be able to work on a puzzle and check the time whenever I want.
+- (Phase 2) As a user, I want to be able to save a MOTUS game in its entirety to play it later.
+- (Phase 2) As a user, I want to be able to reload a MOTUS game and resume right where I left off such that the timer is 'running' the entire time.

 ## How to run